kermitt2/grobid/Readme.md

 + Reinforcement of extracted bibliographical data via online call to Crossref (optional), export in OpenURL, etc. for easier integration into Digital Library environments.
 + Rich bibliographical processing: fine grained parsing of author names, dates, affiliations, addresses, etc. but also for instance quite reliable automatic attachment of affiliations and emails to authors.
 + "Automatic Generation" of pre-formatted training data based on new pdf documents, for supporting semi-automatic training data generation.
++ Support for CJK and Arabic languages based on customized Lucene analyzers provided by WIPO.

 The default GROBID extraction and parsing algorithms uses the [Wapiti CRF library](http://wapiti.limsi.fr), but it is also possible to use the [CRF++ library](http://crfpp.googlecode.com/svn/trunk/doc/index.html).
 These two C++ libraries are transparently integrated as JNI with dynamic call based on the current OS.